AbwlfazlMousavi/ChatGPT-RTLChecker-Firefox/README.md

 - **Ease of Use**: Works seamlessly on the Chat GPT interface without any need for manual setup.

 ## Installation
+You can install the extension directly from the [Firefox Add-on Store](https://addons.mozilla.org/en-US/firefox/addon/chatgpt-rtlchecker/).

+Alternatively, to install manually:
-Download the extension project as a ZIP file.
-Unzip it to a constant location on your computer.
-Then, enable 'Developer Mode' in Firefox and load the extension by selecting the unzipped folder.
+1. Download the extension project as a ZIP file.
+2. Unzip it to a constant location on your computer.
+3. Enable 'Developer Mode' in Firefox.
+4. Load the extension by selecting the unzipped folder.
 Enjoy the enhanced Chat GPT experience!

 ## Usage
 Once installed, the extension automatically applies the RTL and text justification features on the Chat GPT interface at chat.openai.com.
 No additional configuration is required.